Lucca-mito/pybr-journal/README.md

 3. Use it to transform pybr source into Python AST.
 4. Feed the AST into the run_mod of an intact Python interpreter (including the original Python parser, not the one I generated in step 2) to run the AST I generated in step 3.
 Crucially, functions in the standard library will be parsed with the original Python parser, so no more syntax errors.

-Cool.
+Let's see what happens.

 ## Feb 22
 Instead of using `_PyParser_ASTFromFile` to go from file to AST, I can use `PyParser_ParseFileObject` to go from file to CST and then use `PyAST_FromNodeObject` to go from CST to AST.
 The two approaches are probably equivalent.
 But the fewer functions I use, the less likely it is that I use them incorrectly, so I’ll probably just use `_PyParser_ASTFromFile` after all.
 Also, I found where this function is defined: it's in `Parser/peg_api.c`, which also contains a `_PyParser_ASTFromString` function that should be useful for testing.

 Finally, looking at how modules are defined in CPython I learned that C has union types.
-This is either cool or horrifying; I'm leaning toward cool.
+Cool.

 ## Feb 23
 Third meeting.
-CS 81c confirmed.

 Created `pybr-parser-playground` branch with a new file, `playground.c`, where I'll play around with the parser internals (particularly the functions I found on Feb 18) to understand how to use them.
-Moved this journal to GitHub.
-Didn't like GitHub Pages, so I'll maintain the journal as the README of its own repo.

 ## Feb 27
 I found the header file where the `mod_ty` type is defined, as well as the one where the `_PyParser_ASTFromString` function (and `_PyParser_ASTFromFile`, but that's later) is defined.
 So I'm able to use these symbols in `playground.c`.
 But `run_mod` isn't in any header files (I checked).
 I'm able to use it in `playground.c` if I `#include pythonrun.c`, but my understanding is that including `.c` files is a bad idea.
 So if there are symbols from the parser internals that I want to use in `playground.h`, but these symbols aren't in any header files, I guess I just... add them to a new header file?
 Or I can also just copy-and-paste the symbols I want into `playground.c`.
 Both feel hacky.